-A partnership bought an aircraft and brought it into use in the first year.
+X and Y enter into a partnership.
+The partnership purchases an aircraft which is brought into use in the first year of assessment.
 The partnership enters into a lease agreement with a charterer who hires it out to the general public.